maybeee18/ml_lab/7_final_project_presentations/5_final_project_dataset_instructions_and_rubric.md

 Rubric
 -----

-10 points
+5 points

 - (1 point) Public
-- (1 point) Easily acquired.
-No webscraping.
-- (1 point) Single dataframe.
-Data can come from multiple sources but must be easily joined into a single dataframe.
 - (1 point) Number of observations is greater than 200.
 - (1 point) Number of raw features is greater than 9.
-- (5 points) Primarily tabular data.
+- (1 point) Single dataframe.
+- (1 points Data meets standard.
+Primarily tabular.
 No images.
 Minimal text.